jaylee137/books/README.md

 ## Development

 Frappe Books is built on Vue.js and Electron.
-It is offline by default and uses a local SQLite file as the database.
+It is offline by default and uses a local SQLite file as the database

 ### Pre-requisites